simonmichael/hledger/doc/github-release-template.md

 In a powershell window (press Windows-r, type powershell, press enter),

-Make a place to keep hledger binaries, and add it to your PATH.
+Make a place to keep hledger binaries, and add it to your PATH; this makes running hledger easier.
 You only need to do this once, not for every release.
-This is optional, but makes running hledger easier.
 ```
 mkdir -force $HOME\bin >$null
 [Environment]::SetEnvironmentVariable("Path", [Environment]::GetEnvironmentVariable("Path", [EnvironmentVariableTarget]::User)+";"+$HOME+"\bin", [EnvironmentVariableTarget]::User)